 - Five-ounce glass of dinner wine.

-- Shot (1.5 oz) of liquor or spirits either straight or in a mixed drink.
+- Shot (1.5 oz) of spirits either straight or in a mixed drink.

 It’s a myth that only red wine contributes to better health and a longer life.